How To Get a Job in Germany as an Indian?

 EU Blue Card (work permit)

-EU Blue Card – a permit that allows highly skilled workers from non-EU/EEA counties to live and for in Europe for a duration of up to 4 years.
+EU Blue Card – a permit that allows highly skilled workers from non-EU/EEA countries to live in Europe for a duration of up to 4 years.

 Requirements: